C3n7ral051nt4g3ncy/HACKTORIA-CTF-KLUMGONGYN_RETURNS/README.md

 # HACKTORIA CTF
 CTF Writeup : **KLUMGONGYN RETURNS**

-Classed on the Hacktoria website as level: `Insane`
+Classed on the Hacktoria website as level: `Hard` (Hacktoria had initially set this CTF to level insane, then it was changed hard)

 <br>